IntelliTect/Coalesce/docs/pages/loading-and-serialization/index.rst

 :ref:`CustomDataSources` are the recommended way of controlling loading and serialization in Coalesce.

-They allow for simple customization of the EF query, or more advanced loading and definition of the structure of the serialized output data.
+They allow for simple customization of an EF query, or more advanced loading and definition of the structure of the serialized output data.

 Read :ref:`CustomDataSources` to learn all about them.